 The AppleVis iOS App Hall of Fame provides our community with a means to showcase and acknowledge the passion and hard work that app developers put into creating great iOS apps that are fully accessible to VoiceOver users.
-These apps place powerful tools into the palms of our hands, and give access to services, information, media or entertainment that the sighted world typically takes for granted.
+These apps place powerful tools and inclusive experiences into the palms of our hands, and give access to services, information, media or entertainment that the sighted world typically takes for granted.

 Each year we stage a public vote to select the apps which the community believes are worthy of induction into the AppleVis iOS App Hall of Fame.
 To be eligible for induction an app must: